lottasep/ohjelmointi2-harjoitustyo/README.md

 # Welcome to my first Java project!

+## Description

 This is an assignment I did for a Java Programming course at Haaga-Helia University of Applied Sciences.
+The main objective of the assignment was to enhance my skills in Java programming, specifically in handling HTTP requests, manipulating user-input data, using Java Database Connectivity (JDBC), and generating dynamic HTML pages using JavaServer Pages (JSP).

+The project I developed is a web-based app with a database for browsing and managing artists and albums.
+It The data operations are handled in Java using JDBC.
+HTTP request processing is managed by servlets, and the user interface is built using JSP with the help of the JavaServer Pages Standard Tag Library (JSTL).

+The design of the application is kept simple, focusing on function over form, with minimal CSS and straightforward HTML structures.

+## Credits

 The project is created on the Embedded Tomcat project template from the Haaga-Helia Programming 2 course.
 The project template can be found at https://github.com/ohjelmointi2/embedded-tomcat-template.

 The project template and its related learning material were developed by Teemu Havulinna and are licensed under a [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

+The project uses the Chinook sample database created by [Luis Rocha](https://github.com/lerocha/chinook-database/blob/master/LICENSE.md) and is licensed as open source under the MIT license.
+The database can be found at: https://github.com/lerocha/chinook-database

+For the CSS style, the project uses the Holiday classless CSS theme, created by [Evgeny Orekhov](https://github.com/EvgenyOrekhov/holiday.css/blob/master/LICENSE) and is licensed as open source under the MIT license.
+They Holiday CSS theme can be found at: https://github.com/EvgenyOrekhov/holiday.css

 ## Project files